sycamedia/web102_prework/README.md

 * [x] The introduction section explains the background of the company and how many games remain unfunded.
 * [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding.
 * [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented: